Web Accessibility Training Leads to a Guide Dog

 training options right away.

-American Graphics Institute has been teaching web accessibility courses, UX (user experience) design, and HTML classes for more than a decade.
+In recognition of National Puppy Day, we're happy to share how our teaching web accessibility courses led to a guide dog puppy that you'll find in our Boston area offices.
+While we've been teaching UX (user experience) design, and HTML classes for more than a decade, the type of teaching we do with our puppy is unique and rewarding.
 As an organization, we are known for helping governmental agencies and businesses comply with accessibility regulations, whether by evaluating existing websites and content, or helping individuals to learn web accessibility through our courses and workshops.
 Although thousands of individuals and organizations are familiar with our educational offerings, many clients find a type of volunteer teaching that we conduct in the area of accessibility to more interesting than any classes we teach.
 This interest likely relates to the “students” of the other training programs we conduct.
-These students come from New York and spend a full year in our Boston offices with us, learning to help a future companion with accessibility in a very different way, and you may encounter them if you attend a course or workshop at American Graphics Institute.
+These students come from New York and spend a full year in Boston with us, learning to help a future companion with accessibility in a very different way, and you may encounter our guide dog puppy if you attend a course or workshop at American Graphics Institute.

 Our work in the field of web accessibility led us to become involved in the raising and training of guide dogs for visually impaired individuals.
 If you attend a web accessibility course or UX workshop at American Graphics Institute, it is common to find a future seeing-eye dog in the classroom with you, or at the feet of an administrator at the school.
 While we work to help make websites and apps accessible to all, our efforts with raising a guide dog help to make the world at large more accessible to the visually impaired.
 The Guide Dog Foundation provides these service animals to the visually impaired at no cost to those who need them.
 Recipients of a guide dog also receive several weeks of training and a trip to and from their suburban New York City headquarters, also without any cost.
 Our efforts help us to better understand the needs of visually impaired individuals, and also provide visually impaired individuals with a trusted helper that can assist with the navigation of sidewalks, buildings, events, stores and anyplace in the outside world they may wish to visit.